gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 Terminology
 -----------
-**Count**: A "count" (sometimes referred to as a "tick") referrs to one increment of the encoder's position.
+**Count**: A "count" (sometimes referred to as a "tick") refers to one increment of the encoder's position.
 Relative encoders report their position as a number equal to the number of "ticks" or "counts" the encoder has moved from its starting angle.

 **Counts Per Revolution**: The number of "counts" that an encoder will report after it has gone exactly one full revolution.
 This value is commonly used to convert encoder "counts" into degrees or revolutions.